List of Farm to Market Roads in Texas (2400–2499): FM 2448

 Farm to Market Road 2448 (FM 2448) is located in southwestern Reeves County.
 It connects I-10 east of Balmorhea northward to SH 17 northeast of Saragosa.
-The road has no major intersections other than its termini.

 FM 2448 begins at exit 212 along I-10 5.9 mi east of Balmorhea.
 The two-lane road proceeds to the north across gentle terrain in a straight path for 6 mi turning only to intersect SH 17 at its northern terminus northeast of Saragosa.
 The road has no junctions with any other state roads or highways between its endpoints, although Reeves County Road 306, which intersects FM 2448 about 1.6 mi north of I-10, becomes FM 1215 1 mi to the west.
 The road provides a more direct connection between points northward on SH 17 with points eastward on I-10 than SH 17 through Saragosa that intersects I-10 2 mi to the west.

 The current FM 2448 was designated on January 29, 1959.